hortonworks-gallery/ambari-vnc-service/README.md

   service iptables stop
   chkconfig iptables off
   ```
-- Instead using a VNC client you can also configure using your browser as a VNC client via Java applet
+- Option 2: You can also configure using your browser as a VNC client via Java applet
   - Check your [browser supports Java](https://java.com/en/download/help/enable_browser.xml) and [test it](http://java.com/en/download/help/testvm.xml).
 If not, [fix it](http://java.com/en/download/help/troubleshoot_java.xml)
   - Open your [Java control panel](https://www.java.com/en/download/help/mac_controlpanel.xml) and add exception for sandbox.hortonworks.com
   - Allow Java applets permissions on your local Mac (you should revert this change after you are done with VNC)